fbpx

 Thermal Insulation Packaging in various industries

-Various innovative materials (such as Mycelium, derived from mushrooms) are being used in secondary packaging for the cosmetics industry.
+Various innovative materials (such as Mycelium, derived from mushrooms) are used in secondary packaging for the cosmetics industry.
 As there is an ongoing trend for sustainable packaging, such materials are aimed to be alternatives to traditional packaging (without compromising thermal insulation properties).

-However, with industries relying on two different packagings (primary and secondary) the waste from the packaging industry is bound to increase.
+However, with industries relying on two different packaging (primary and secondary), the waste from the packaging industry is bound to increase.
 Therefore, after going through various insulating packaging materials (used in food and pharmaceuticals), we found that there are various materials that can be used as primary packaging materials in these types of products while replacing the secondary packaging in these products and could help in bringing down waste (along with improving thermal insulation properties) in the supply chain.

 Materials that have garnered interest for the insulated primary packaging

-Let’s look at some of these packaging materials, and discuss their usage, pros, and cons:
+Let’s look at some of these packaging materials and discuss their usage, pros, and cons:

 • Cellulose: Made primarily from recycled newsprint and denim, cellulose is eco-friendly and biodegradable.
-It is also fire-resistant, and mold-resistant.
-However, this material absorbs moisture easily, and thus requires vapor barrier installation.
+It is also fire-resistant and mold-resistant.
+However, this material absorbs moisture easily and thus requires vapor barrier installation.
 (Source) (Source)

 • Mycelium: Mycelium (derived from mushrooms) can be used to make standard and/or custom-molded packaging that is 100% biodegradable, thereby reducing reliance on plastic and polystyrene.
 However, there are limitations to the variability and the range of products that can be produced from this type of packaging material.
 (Source)